Last Updated | November 23, 2023

 Before undertaking any initiatives to improve quality, you should also factor in the limitations, abilities, and possibility for error.
 As such you should aim to standardize procedures, encourage the use of medical software and checklists, ensure compliance, and reduce reliance on memory.
-Staying mindful of the human factors results in better collaboration between medical staff, reduces medical and IT errors, ensures more efficient patient care, and guarantees a better comprehension of the patient’s condition.
+Staying mindful of human factors results in better collaboration between medical staff, reduces medical and IT errors, ensures more efficient patient care, and guarantees a better comprehension of the patient’s condition.

 Now that you have set measurable goals and factored in human errors in the design of your healthcare system, it is time to create an achievable improvement plan.
-You have to set measurable KPIs, implement a strategy for meeting those goals, and specify a data gathering and analysis methodology.
-There should be a proper system for gathering, organizing and measuring data.
+You have to set measurable KPIs, implement a strategy for meeting those goals, and specify a data-gathering and analysis methodology.
+There should be a proper system for gathering, organizing, and measuring data.

 Communicate Goals Organization-Wide

-Even the best of plans fall through the crack if people aren’t on the same page.
+Even the best of plans fall through the cracks if people aren’t on the same page.
 Make sure to communicate any plans or strategies with your team.
 All goals and milestones should be communicated across the entire organization.
 Make sure people feel like a part of the change and feel like they are contributing to the progress.

 The idea to Improve the Health Care System?

 In our opinion, the best way to improve the healthcare system is to let patients get involved in their own healthcare journey.
 It falls upon primary caregivers to teach their patients to be proactive healthcare consumers.
 It will prove to be a challenging task but the emergence of Folio3 EHR/EMR integration and patient portals are making it easier for healthcare providers to see a complete picture of a patient’s healthcare journey, educate patients regarding symptom management, and ensure there are no missed appointments.
-Through the patient portals, patients are able to view their entire treatment plans, diagnoses, medications, contraindications, and even communicate with physicians on the go.
+Through the patient portals, patients are able to view their entire treatment plans, diagnoses, medications, and contraindications, and even communicate with physicians on the go.
 Folio3 telemedicine solutions even allow patients to seek remote guidance online.
 In fact, patient care should extend to include family members and caregivers in the healthcare journey.
 Custom medical software and healthcare app development services can encourage communication between families, physicians, other care providers, and insurance providers, under one umbrella.

 Does HL7 Epic Integration Improve The Healthcare Systems?

-With EHRs, the healthcare providers gain quick access to medical history, treatments, medications, and lab results in a digital form.
+With EHRs, healthcare providers gain quick access to medical history, treatments, medications, and lab results in a digital form.
 These EHR systems allow secure and automated patient record access.
 With the wide adoption of these systems, Epic has become the leading provider of automated solutions.
 That being said, over 45% of the healthcare facilities in the U.S. are using Epic integration for storing medical records.

 Currently, healthcare facilities can leverage HL7 Epic integration to standardize and streamline healthcare across different healthcare systems.
 However, such integration can be complicated because two healthcare providers may not have similar configuration systems.
 For the most part, if HL7 Epic integration is done right, it can improve the healthcare systems, but three factors have to be considered, including;